-As Ms. Dean explained, the Part I.A. rates eligible for pairing with Rate Rider RGB are ratcheteddemand rates (and one real-time pricing rate).
+As Ms. Dean explained, the Part I.A rates eligible for pairing with Rate Rider RGB are ratcheted-demand rates (and one real-time pricing rate).
 Under this design, a customer is billed for the higher of its monthly peak demand or a percentage of the peak demand in the prior eleven months.
-This design provides for the fixed cost recovery of the customer's peak capacity needs for the entire year and ensures that fixed cost recovery associated with peak capacity needs is being accomplished even in a partial requirements situation.
-This is important because such situations result in the company incurring costs associated with providing firm back-up power service.
+This design provides for the fixed cost recovery of the customer's peak capacity needs for the entire year, and ensures that fixed cost recovery associated with peak capacity needs is being accomplished even in a partial requirements situation requiring the company to incur costs associated with back-up power service.
 (Comparably, the real-time pricing rate provides for automatic adjustment during high cost periods, which affords the company sufficient assurance of cost recovery.)
-As a result, the cost of back-up power service is recovered from these customers through the eligible rate options set forth in Part I.A., without requiring a separate charge.
+As a result, the cost of back-up power service is recovered from these customers through the eligible rate options without requiring a separate charge.

-In contrast, the rates eligible under Part I.B. of Rate Rider RGB are either energy-only rates or rates without a ratcheted-demand design.
-These rates were designed based on the energy consumption profiles for full requirements customers.
-They do not include a separate ratcheted-demand component common among the Part I.A. options, and thus do not provide a means for the company to fully recover the fixed costs associated with providing back-up power service to partial requirements customers.
-Accordingly, a separate Capacity Reservation Charge is needed to provide for the recovery of these costs.
+In contrast, the Part I.B rates eligible under Rate Rider RGB are either energy-only rates or rates without a ratcheted-demand design.
+These rates were designed based on the energy consumption profiles for full requirements customers, without the separate ratcheted-demand component common among the Part I.A options, and thus do not provide a means for the company to fully recover the fixed costs associated with back-up power service to partial requirements customers.
+Hence the need for a separate Capacity Reservation Charge to provide for the recovery of these costs.
 As for the alternative Rate RTA Charge, Ms. Dean testified that the option was intended to provide flexibility to customers with interconnected on-site generation who believe they can manage their usage more precisely during peak periods.
-To send an appropriate price signal, while also providing for cost recovery, the super-peak charge for Rate RTA applies during the summer period (June - September), non-holiday weekday hours of 3 p.m. to 5 p.m.
+To send an appropriate price signal, while also providing for cost recovery, the super-peak charge for Rate RTA applies during the summer period, non-holiday weekday hours of 3 p.m. to 5 p.m.

 Ms. Dean then testified as to the methodology used by the company to determine the Capacity Reservation Charge and the Rate RTA Charge.
 The underlying basis for these back-up power charges is the company's Jurisdictional Separation Study ("JSS"), which includes all of the Company's embedded costs of electric service, functionalized and classified for residential, non-residential and wholesale customers.
-The company then determined a representative cost of service for a sample group of the Rate FD customer population, stratified by four different energy usage patterns.
-Ms. Dean explained that the company used the Rate FD segment of customers due to the fact that Rate FD would yield a conservative indication of the cost of service for all customers served under Part I.B., and because the vast majority of customers receiving service under Part I.B. are Rate FD customers.
+The company then determined a representative cost of service for the subset of the customer population likely to interconnect on-site generation and require back-up power under Part I.B of Rate Rider RGB.
+Ms. Dean explained that the company used the Rate FD segment of customers due to the fact that Rate FD would yield a conservative indication of the cost of service for all customers served under Part I.B, and because the vast majority of customers receiving service under Part I.B are Rate FD customers.